SCYou27/Projects_ASCON/project_U-Os/0002_detection/ICS_extract/README.md

 	`python3 ics_union.py 0.002`
 	`python3 ics_union.py 0.001`

-5. The (union) interesting clock cycles will be used in the later profiling, validation, and testing stages.
+5. The (union) interesting clock cycles will be used in the later profiling, validation, and attack stages.

 6. Directly download the resulting data from our server:
 	`./download.sh`